kentnek/elm-server-raspi/README.md

 # elm-server-raspi

-One Paragraph of project description goes here
+A demo of an Internet-of-Things application, where both the frontend and backend are written in Elm.

+The server, to be installed on a Raspberry Pi, controls a SparkFun RGB Rotary Encoder.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See deployment for notes on how to deploy the project on a Raspberry Pi.

 ### Prerequisites

-What things you need to install the software and how to install them
+1. Node.js (latest version)
+2. Yarn (as a dependency manager, rather than NPM)

 ```
 Give examples